The Benefits of physical social interaction

 Overview

-Moreover, children who get sufficient social interaction with their peers have shown positive traits of high intelligence, understanding social cues, and higher levels of empathy.
+Children who engage in meaningful social interactions with their peers exhibit a range of positive traits.
+These include heightened intelligence, a keen understanding of social cues, and elevated levels of empathy.

 Share the Post: